 Minimizes Serious Falls

-This tells you the percentage of patients that suffered from a fall leading to severe injury.
+This is the percentage of residents that have had a fall leading to major injury.

 Minimizes Urinary Tract Infections

 In Focused Care at Pecos, 2.65% of Patients had UTIs